raza6/MaiteInThePocket/README.md

 Additionnaly a **MongoDB** server needs to be available with a collection named `Recipes`.
 Then execute the script `src/docker/mongo-init.js` on that MongoDB server to create indexes on the collection.

+### Cross platform

+This project uses [tauri](https://tauri.app/) to achieve **cross platform** compatibility.
+With a correct set-up of tauri, run `npm run tauri dev` to launch as a standalone app.

 ## Usage

 To use the app locally:

 In `src/server`, copy `.env.template` as `.env` and complete the mongo connection information.
 Launch the server using `npm run start` in the directory.
-You can check that the server is launched by requesting the `/mp/test` endpoint.
+You can check that the server is launched by requesting the `/mp/test` GET endpoint.

 Launch the app using `npm run start` in the `src/app` directory.
 Make sure the API_URL constant is correct (`src/app/services/mainServices.ts`).
 The app should automatically open in your browser of choice.